 In addition to offering behavioral health services in our Bridgeport office, LifeBridge also operates Fairfield Counseling Services Inc. located on 125 Penfield Road in Fairfield.
 Both organizations share a commitment to providing a comprehensive range of high-quality behavioral health services for adults, adolescents and families.

 This program offers: Walk-In clinic for mental health services, intake and assessment, crisis intervention, trauma-focused treatment for children, individual and family counseling, group therapy, medication management, and inter-agency and community resource referrals.
 Bilingual services available.

 Domestic Violence offers mental health sessions, specifically for survivors of emotional, physical, financial, or sexual abuse by a partner and children who have witnessed Domestic Violence in the home.
 Other services include: parent and child interventions in family therapy, parenting skills training, help to develop a social network and referrals for emergency shelter, legal help, and other specialized services.

-PRS is a community-based program that uses a comprehensive, recovery-oriented approach that integrates treatment, support, and rehabilitation.
-Our primary goal is to assist individuals with psychiatric disabilities achieve successes that lead to enhanced independence and self-sufficiency.
-This process that emphasizes learning and skill building is divided into two categories: Community Support Program (CSP) and the Recovery Pathway (RP) teams.
+CSP is a community-based program that uses a comprehensive, recovery oriented approach that integrates treatment, support, and rehabilitation.
+Our primary goal is to assist individuals with psychiatric disabilities to achieve successes that lead to enhanced independence and self-sufficiency.

 PEP consists of court-mandated classes designed to educate adults about the many issues children face when their family situation changes.
 Participants are trained about how to help their children adjust in a healthy way to divorce or living away from a parent.
 The program includes information about children’s developmental stages, cooperative parenting, conflict management, guidelines for visitation, and stress reduction for children.